 Stem cells from cord blood

+Another source of stem cells is blood from an umbilical cord.
 This is the cord that connects a baby to its mother during pregnancy.
-Cord blood can be donated after birth and frozen and stored in a cord blood bank, so it’s available for people needing transplants.
-There is no risk to the mother or baby.

-All cord blood is tested to make sure it is safe to use.
+Cord blood can be donated after birth and frozen.
+It is stored in a cord blood bank and used for people needing transplants.
+There is no risk to the mother or baby and all cord blood is tested to make sure it is safe to use.

-It may be possible to use cord blood for people who don’t have a suitable donor.
-With cord blood, you don’t need to have as close a match as with an adult donor.
-And because it is already stored it can be accessed quickly.
+It may be possible to use cord blood for people who do not have a suitable donor.
+With cord blood, you do not need as close a match as with an adult donor.
+You can also get it quickly.

 Sometimes doctors can use cord blood from two different cords in one transplant if they are both a close match.
 This is called a double cord blood transplant.